I’m going to tell you the biggest misconception about working from a home office…

 Wireless routers tend to broadcast downwards, so mounting it higher up the wall can help improve the signal reaching your workspace

 If you don’t want to bother with wireless channels and interference (or simply want a dedicated network connection for your home office), you can ask an electrician to install a network point directly at your workspace.
+Or talk to our home broadband experts for advice.

 If you followed tip #5 above (install lots of power points), then you can consider a wired connection over powerline or Broadband-over-Powerline (BoP).
 This means using the electrical wiring built into your home to send network data.